NECC’s Sleep Technologist Certificate Program is a “Sleeper” Hit!

 Why Choose NECC?

 NECC offers a schedule-friendly hybrid program where you will complete most coursework online, and attend class one Saturday a month in our state-of-the-art sleep lab on campus for clinical instruction.
-The program is accredited by the Commission on Accreditation of Allied Health Education Programs and will prepare you to sit for the Registered Polysomnography Technologist (RPSGT) credentialing exam.
+The program is accredited by the Commission on Accreditation of Allied Health Education Programs and will prepare you to sit for the Registered Polysomnographic Technologist (RPSGT) credentialing exam.
 Because of the nature of the work, most sleep technologists work at night.
 In this program you will:

 - Learn about human biology, sleep disorders, and respiratory and therapeutic procedures